What is the First Dollar Credit?

 No. If a manufactured/mobile home is not properly classified as real property, the First Dollar Credit does not apply.

 Yes.
-State law (sec.
+Under state law (sec.
 79.10 (7m) (c), Wis.
-Stats.), directs the county to settle the amount received with each municipality and taxing jurisdiction in the county unless a municipality qualifies for one of the exceptions listed in this law and the municipality requests direct payment.
-A municipality should send its request for direct payment to the Department of Administration (DOA) by the end of February each year.
+Stats.), the county distributes the amount received to each municipality and taxing jurisdiction in the county unless a municipality qualifies for one of the exceptions listed in this law and the municipality requests direct payment.
+A municipality should send its request for direct payment to the Wisconsin Department of Administration (DOA) by the end of February each year.

 It is located directly above the Lottery and Gaming Credit line on the property tax bill.
-To review samples of state prescribed property tax bills, review page 7: revenue.wi.gov/DOR Publications/mobhme.pdf
+To review a sample of a state prescribed property tax bill, see our publication: revenue.wi.gov/DOR Publications/mobhme.pdf

-First Dollar Credit payments are distributed by the Department of Administration on the 4th Monday of July.
-The county treasurer should settle for these amounts no later than August 20.
+DOA distributes First Dollar Credit payments on the 4th Monday of July.
+The county treasurer should distribute these amounts no later than August 20.

-- Any error in the amount of funds distributed to a county/municipality by the Department of Administration (overpayment or underpayment) discovered by October 1 of the distribution year is corrected by reducing or increasing (as appropriate) the following year's distribution for that municipality
+- Any error in the amount of funds distributed to a county/municipality by DOA (overpayment or underpayment) discovered by October 1 of the distribution year is corrected by reducing or increasing (as appropriate) the following year's distribution for that municipality

 - Corrections are made in the distributions to all municipalities affected by the error under state law (sec.
 79.10(6m) Wis.
 Stats.)

 Yes.
-DOR provides the First Dollar Credit MCV by mid to late November, the same way we currently provide the Lottery and Gaming Credit MCV.
+DOR provides the First Dollar Credit MCV by mid to late November, in the same manner we currently provide the Lottery and Gaming Credit MCV.

 Yes.
 Both credits use the same equalized value school tax rate.